The Image Local Autoregressive Transformer: Experiments

 \textbf{Datasets.} For the pose guiding, PA dataset~\cite{zhang2013actemes}, which contains 2,326 video sequences of 15 action classes in non-iconic views is used in this section.
 Each frame from the video is annotated with 13 body landmarks consisted of 2D locations and visibility.
 The resolution of PA is resized into $256\times256$ during the preprocessing.
 We randomly gather pairs of the same video sequence in the training phase dynamically and select 1,000 testing pairs in the remaining videos.
 Besides, the SDF is synthesized with DeepFashion~\cite{liuLQWTcvpr16DeepFashion} images as foregrounds and Places2~\cite{zhou2017places} images as backgrounds.
 Since only a few images of DeepFashion have related exact segmentation masks, we select 4,500/285 pairs from it for training and testing respectively.
 Each pair of them contains two images of the same person with different poses and randomly chosen backgrounds.
 The face editing dataset consists of Flickr-Faces-HQ dataset (FFHQ)~\cite{karras2019stylebased} and CelebA-HQ~\cite{liu2015deep}.
 FFHQ is a high-quality image dataset with 70,000 human faces.
 We resize them from $1024\times1024$ into $256\times256$ and use 68,000 of them for the training.
 The CelebA is only used for testing in this section for the diversity.
 Since face editing has no paired ground truth, we randomly select 68 images from the rest of FFHQ and all CelebA, and draw related sketches for them.

 \textbf{Implementation Details.} Our method is implemented in PyTorch in $256\times256$ image size.
 For the TS-VQGAN training, we use the Adam optimizer~\cite{kingma2014adam} with $\beta_{1}$= 0.5 and $\beta_{2}$ = 0.9.
 For the pose guiding, the TS-VQGAN is finetuned from the ImageNet pretrained VQGAN~\cite{esser2020taming}, while it is completely retrained for FFHQ.
 TS-VQGAN is trained with 150$k$ steps without masks at first, and then it is trained with another 150$k$ steps with masks in batch size 16.
 The initial learning rates of pose guiding and face editing are 8$e$-5 and 2$e$-4 respectively, which are decayed by 0.5 for every 50$k$ steps.
 For the transformer training, we use Adam with $\beta_{1}$ = 0.9 and $\beta_{2}$ = 0.95 with initial learning rate 5$e$-5 and 0.01 weight decay.
 Besides, we warmup the learning rate with the first 10$k$ steps, then it is linearly decayed to 0 for 300$k$ iterations with batch size 16.
+During the inference, we simply use top-1 sampling for our iLAT.

 \textbf{Competitors.} The model proposed in ~\cite{esser2020taming} is abbreviated as Taming transformer (Taming) in this section.
-For the pose guiding, we compare the proposed iLAT with other state-of-the-art methods retrained in the PA dataset, which include PATN~\cite{zhu2019progressive}, PN-GAN~\cite{qian2018pose}, PoseWarp~\cite{balakrishnan2018synthesizing}, MR-Net~\cite{xu2020pose} and Taming transformer~\cite{esser2020taming}.
+For fair comparisons, VQGAN used in Taming is finetuned for pose guiding, and retrained for face editing with the same steps as TS-VQGAN.
+For the pose guiding, we compare the proposed iLAT with other state-of-the-art methods retrained in the PA dataset, which include PATN~\cite{zhu2019progressive}, PN-GAN~\cite{qian2018pose}, PoseWarp~\cite{balakrishnan2018synthesizing}, MR-Net~\cite{xu2020pose} and Taming~\cite{esser2020taming}.
 As the image size of PoseWarp and MR-Net is $128\times128$, we resized the outputs for the comparison.
-For the face editing, we compare the iLAT with inpainting based SC-FEGAN~\cite{jo2019sc} and Taming transformer~\cite{esser2020taming}.
-We also test the Taming results in our LA attention mask as Taming{*} (without retraining for a fair comparison).
+For the face editing, we compare the iLAT with inpainting based SC-FEGAN~\cite{jo2019sc} and Taming~\cite{esser2020taming}.
+We also test the Taming results in our LA attention mask as Taming{*} (without retraining).